Dense Breasts: Answers to Commonly Asked Questions

 How do I know if I have dense breasts?

-How is breast density categorized?
+How is breast density categorized in a mammogram report?

 Are dense breasts a risk factor for breast cancer?

 Dense breasts are not considered an abnormal breast condition or a disease.
 However, dense breasts are a risk factor for breast cancer.
 That is, women with dense breasts have a higher risk of breast cancer than women with fatty breasts.
 This risk is separate from the effect of dense breasts on the ability to read a mammogram.
 Learn more about other risk factors for breast cancer as well as protective factors for breast cancer.

 Updated FDA regulations will soon require mammography providers to inform women if they have dense breasts.

 Should women with dense breasts have additional screening for breast cancer?

 The value of additional, or supplemental, imaging tests such as ultrasound or MRI to screen for breast cancer in women with dense breasts is not yet clear, according to the Recommendation Statement on Breast Cancer Screening by the United States Preventive Services Task Force (USPSTF).
 Talk with your doctor or nurse to learn what is recommended for you, based on your personal medical history and family medical history.